Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 12. Adding referance to all projects
 13. Rename the Model folder to ViewModel
-14. Change the namespace of errorViewModels.c file
+14. Change the namespace of errorViewModels.c file Test it = IT NOT WORKED																			  ..........ERROR..........
+15. Error was The type or namespace name 'ErrorViewModel' could not be found PrabhjotBookStore
+16. To solve this isssue I used using PrabhjotBookStore.Models.ViewModels;
+ Test it = IT NOT WORKED																			  ..........ERROR..........
+ Severity	Code	Description	Project	File	Line	Suppression State
+17. The type or namespace name 'ErrorViewModel' PrabhjotBookStore
+18. Again to solve this isssue I used using PrabhjotBookStore.Models.ViewModels; in Error.cshtml.g.cs file Test it = IT NOT WORKED